Lord Theobald Butler: Income and Inheritance

-His mother Frances Jane, Dowager Marchioness of Ormonde died at his home in 1903; he received a £5,000 Trust from her estate, payable to his widow and children after his death.
-In 1919, he was made the beneficiary of a £275 annual charge on the Ormonde Estates in the will of his eldest brother, James Butler, 3rd Marquess of Ormonde.
+Lord Theobald's oldest brother, The Third Marquess of Ormonde died in 1919; under the terms of his Will, Lord Ormonde had charged the Ormonde Estates with a £275 life annuity payable to Lord Theobald, which would also be payable to his widow is she survived him.
 Upon Lord Theobald's retirement from the post of Rectory of Ulcombe in 1923 the value of the Living was reportedly to be worth £550 per year (equivalent to £ in 2023).